HoboChen/hoboreadpapers/distributed-system.md

 1. Chunks are distributed among ChunkServers, whose relica are placed to three distinct ChunkServers.
 1. Size of chunks are 10GB, makes PolarSwitch to store all the metadata in memory possible.
 1. A chunk is devided into blocks inside the ChunkServer, and each block is set to 64KB.
+1. Large chunk makes seprating hot spot chunk impossible, which means aggregate performance of instances of databases is preferrable to max performance of one instance.

+1. PolarSwitch is daemon process running in the database server machines (compute nodes) which forwards IO requests to machine where the leader chunk locates according to local cache synchronized with PolarCtrl.
+1. Each chunkserver process is bound to a dedicated CPU core and a NVMe SSD.
+WAL will be first written to a 3D-XPoint SSD buffer.
+1. Chunkserver replicates the IO requests and form a consensus group.
+1. PolarCtrl is the control plane of a PolarFS cluster, and it is depolyed on at lease 3 dedicated machines.

 Q:

 - `recv()`
 - Layer 1
+- WAL

 # 分布式锁